 Here hungry commuters and passers-by can fill up on grilled skewers of yakitori (chicken), motsu-nabe (offal) and hormone-yaki (organ meats) in the rather run-down and cramped atmosphere which purposefully evokes post-war Japan.

 The smoke-filled restaurants are open 24 hours and each accommodates half a dozen or so patrons.
-Some have English menus, many don’t.
+Some have English menus, but many don’t.

 The smells are enticing as is the generally affordable food that is on offer along with the half-drunk salarymen who will be your dining companions.